erinrep/home_visit_service/README.md

 # HomeVisitService

-An app to allow users to register for an account and then requests visits as a member or fulfill visits as a pal.
+An app to allow users to register for an account and then request visits as a member or fulfill visits as a pal.

 ## Requirements
-### Requires Elixir 1.14.5 and OTP 25
+### Requires Elixir 1.16.2 and OTP 26

 Install with brew
 `brew install elixir`